yochaigal/cairn/resources/frequently-asked-questions.md

 - If the spirit, willpower, or determination of a PC has been impacted, subtract from **WIL**.
 Especially helpful to consider during magical or superficial injuries.
 A PC whose soul was burnt by arcane energy may need to make a **WIL** save to read Spellbooks, for example.

 A few considerations:
 - An injury could take on multiple facets: [**Deprivation**](/cairn-srd/#rules) may accompany STR loss from poison, for instance.
-Provide a potential solution to overcoming the illness. as well.
+Provide a potential solution to overcoming the illness, as well.
 - Damage should happen as a consequence of failing a **save**.
 Do not make players **save** after-the-fact.
 - Fictional injuries are just as powerful as direct mechanical damage. **DEX** loss will have an impact on a character's reflexes and speed, but a broken leg may prevent a character from being able to move at all!